Advanced Usage of Tool Sandbox¶

 Custom Configuration¶

-For custom deployments or specific requirements, you can customize the server configuration by creating a .env
+For custom deployments or specific requirements, you can customize the server configuration by creating a .env file in your working directory:

 # .env